boris-kolpackov/template-multi-author/CONTRIBUTING.md

 your original creation.

 The revision history in the version control system is the primary source of authorship information for copyright purposes.
-If, however, you would like to be noted explicitly, please include the appropriate change to the `AUTHORS` file with your contribution.
+If, however, you would like to also be noted explicitly, please include the appropriate change to the `AUTHORS` file along with your contribution.